-Although great progress has been made in the general understanding of the mechanisms underlying the conditions, for many people current treatments are still inadequate and there remains a lack of understanding and general acceptance of fibromyalgia and ME/CFS due to the unknowns around the cause of the conditions
+Although great progress has been made in the general understanding of the mechanisms underlying the conditions, for many people current treatments are still inadequate and there remains a lack of understanding and general acceptance of fibromyalgia and ME/CFS due to the unknowns around the cause of the conditions and the lack of specific targeted treatment options.
 Our research has the potential to improve the understanding of some of the mechanisms underlying the conditions and thereby guide the development of new treatments targeting inflammation and the autonomic nervous system, which could have a significant positive impact on the lives of people suffering from chronic pain and/or fatigue on a daily basis.